-Soft, sweet, constantly sniffing around for something good to eat…that’s a beagle!
+Soft, sweet, constantly sniffing around for something good to eat…that’s a Beagle!
 This popular hound dog is good-natured, healthy, and great with kids.
-Whether you have one or not, you may have heard about the beagle’s legendary ability to find and eat anything that smells good (to them at least).
+Whether you have one or not, you may have heard about the breed’s legendary ability to find and eat anything that smells good (to them at least).
 Or, you at least know about Snoopy from Peanuts.

-Learn more about beagle dogs, from their hunting hound roots to their family dog potential in this in-depth breed profile, and we’ll help you decide whether a beagle dog is the right breed for you.
+Learn more about Beagle dogs, from their hunting hound roots to their family dog potential in this in-depth breed profile, and we’ll help you decide whether this is the right breed for you.

 - Origin: England